-This point was raised at a seminar held on Friday at the Aga Khan University’s Institute for Educational Development (AKU-IED) to disseminate findings of a year-long study which examined efficacy of non-formal basic education (NFBE) curriculum and materials for quality teaching and learning processes.
+The event was held to disseminate the findings of a year-long research study that examined the efficacy of the non-formal basic education (NFBE) curriculum and materials for quality teaching and learning processes.

-Under the research project, eight centres, for a comparison, were categorised as intervention centres which followed specially designed accelerated primary school curriculum for NFBE, textbooks and guide and their teachers received professional development support whereas eight others were categorised as non-intervention centres.
-The latter followed the mainstream primary curriculum and textbooks published by the Sindh Textbook Board.
+Under the research study, the centres were evenly divided into two groups of 'intervention' and 'non-intervention' centres.
+The former followed specially designed, accelerated primary school curriculum for NFBE, textbooks and teacher guides and their teachers received professional development support.
+The latter eight centres followed the mainstream primary curriculum and textbooks published by the Sindh Textbook Board.

-The baseline assessment results of 460 learners' basic literacy and numeracy skills revealed an overall average score of 30.4 per cent.
-Similarly, average scores of learners in the intervention centres and non-intervention centres were 34.3pc and 26pc respectively.
-Learners with prior experience of education up to classes two, three and four from formal schools secured 70-90pc marks.
+At the start of the study, a baseline assessment of the 460 learners' basic literacy and numeracy skills revealed an overall average score of 30.4 per cent.
+Similarly, the average scores of learners in the intervention centres and the non-intervention centres were 34.3 per cent and 26 per cent respectively.
+Learners with prior experience of formal school education, up to classes two, three and four, secured 70-90 per cent marks.

-The baseline assessment was followed by an intervention period which required both the groups to implement their respective curricula in their eight focused centres.
+The assessment was followed by an 'intervention period' where both groups were asked to implement the curricula they were following in their centres.

-The comparative analysis of both groups revealed that all the learners had improved their overall scores, especially the intervention centres' learners.
-They performed better in subject-wise scores for mathematics, Urdu and English and the scale of this difference was found statistically significant.
+The comparative analysis of both groups revealed that all the learners had improved their overall scores – and especially the intervention centres' learners.
+They performed better in subject-wise scores for mathematics, Urdu and English and the scale of this difference was found to be statistically significant.

-“The need for non-formal education in Pakistan has arisen because the formal system has been unable to cope with the growing demand of basic literacy education in the country," said project lead, AKU-IED Dr Dilshad Ashraf, while giving a presentation on the study’s findings.
+“The need for non-formal education in Pakistan has arisen because the formal system has been unable to cope with the growing demand of basic literacy education in the country," said Dr Dilshad Ashraf, project lead at IED.

-The study's findings provide evidence to the usefulness of NFBE curriculum, textbooks and teacher guide in helping teachers to create an enabling environment for better learning outcomes, she added.
+The study's findings provide evidence of the usefulness of the NFBE curriculum, textbooks and teacher guides in helping teachers create an enabling environment for better learning outcomes, she added.